Emidio/zabbix_template_powerwall/README.md

 # Zabbix Template for Tesla Powerwall

-This is a very simple way to monitor your SolaEdge inverter directly without relying on the SolarEdge website.
+This is a very simple way to monitor your SolarEdge inverter directly without relying on the SolarEdge website.
 Information are not complete, and this work is really simple and rough - I just needed it to debug my system, quick and dirty.

 Install on zabbix server pypowerwall (python needed, install it if missing):